 - Formulate and provide for the execution of such policies, plans, and measures as it may deem conducive to the best interest of the Party, in conformity with the State Party Plan.

-- A regular meeting of the County Committee shall be held each month, preferably on a regular schedule, such as, the fourth Thursday of the month.
+- A regular meeting of the County Committee shall be held at least once during each calendar quarter with no more than four months between each meeting.
 Special meetings may be held at any time.
 The County Chairman, or his designee, shall provide at least seven days notice of each meeting, including the agenda of the meeting.
-Notice shall be provided to each member by U.S. mail or, if the member so requests, by electronic mail.
+Notice shall be provided to each member by email or, if the member so requests, by U.S. mail.
 A meeting may be scheduled on a different date during the month or combined with the next months meeting by the County Chairman after consultation with the executive committee.
-A majority of the members of the County of the County Committee shall constitute a quorum for the transaction of business.
+A majority of the voting members of the County Committee shall constitute a quorum for the transaction of business.

-- Members of the County Committee may be represented in official meetings by proxies provided, however, that (a) no individual may cast more than one vote per ballot at any meeting which he attends; (b) the proxy holder must be a member of the Republican Party meeting the same registration and domicile requirements as the absent member.
+- Members of the County Committee may be represented in official meetings by proxies provided, however, that (a) no individual may cast more than one vote per ballot at any meeting which he attends; (b) the proxy holder must be a member of the Republican Party from the same election district or organization represented by the absent member of the Committee.
 A form substantially as follows shall be furnished and signed by the maker of the proxy:

 I ________ of ___________ precinct hereby appoint _____________ of ______ precinct to vote as my proxy at a meeting of the Arlington County Republican Committee to be held at_____ on _____ __, 20__, with all the power I should possess if personally present, hereby revoking all previous proxies.